MrSSHH/To-Do-List/README.md

 Below is a sample session (💬 user input in **bold**):

 ```
-Welcome to todo‑list app!
+Welcome to the To-Do List app!
-What would you like to do?
-1) Add a task
+1 - ➕ Add a task
-2) Remove a task
+2 - 🗑️ Remove a task
-3) List tasks
+3 - 📋 List tasks
-4) Exit
+4 - 🚪 Exit
 > **1**
 Please enter the desired task!
 > **Buy groceries**